Joel Selwood: Player profile

-Selwood's leadership ability has consistently been praised, culminating in his appointment as club captain at the age of 23 and national team captain at the age of 26.
+Selwood's leadership ability has consistently been praised, culminating in his appointment as club captain at the age of 23 and captaining the national team at the age of 26 for the 2014 International Rules Series.
 On the field, he is noted for his ability to regularly inspire teammates by "leading not just with his voice but with his actions".
-Hall of Fame member Wayne Carey regards Selwood as a "once-in-a-generation leader" and the league's "greatest current-day match-winner".
+Hall of Fame member Wayne Carey regards Selwood as a "once-in-a-generation leader" and the league's "greatest current-day match-winner" during Selwood's playing career.

 Off the field, he has been praised by teammates for his professionalism in driving standards and attention to preparation.
 Selwood has summarised his leadership style on the field as "getting into that emotional state where you'd just do anything for your teammates", and off the field as "caring for your teammates and making sure they're OK and you're making them better people".
-He considers his predecessors at Geelong, Tom Harley and Cameron Ling, as his greatest role models for leadership.
+He considers his two immediate predecessors at Geelong, Tom Harley and Cameron Ling, as his greatest role models for leadership, having played under both.
 Melbourne captain Nathan Jones declared that Selwood's leadership qualities were those he respected and strove to emulate as a fellow AFL captain.

 Selwood has stated his career intention to "work really hard on the basics".
-Despite his admitting to being "not the fastest player, or most skillful", his hard running, tackling and one-percent plays are important elements to his overall game.
-He has the most tackles in VFL/AFL history, having surpassed Matt Priddis's previous record of 1629 in Round 7 of the 2021 season.
+Despite admitting to being "not the fastest player, or most skillful", his hard running, tackling and one-percent plays were important elements to his overall game.
+He has the most tackles in VFL/AFL history, having surpassed Matt Priddis's previous record of 1,629 in Round 7 of the 2021 season.
 Footballing experts have praised his decision-making ability when considering his overall productivity with the football, with Leigh Matthews complimenting Selwood as "the best wet-weather player in the game".